sseefried/open-epidemic-game/DEVLOG.md

 just be `return ()`, but when I use "one big shader" it will set an important uniform(s) that will choose which subroutine(s) of the "one big shader" to use.

+## Wildly differing framerates depending on monitor setup

+So, at the moment my first profiling program just draw 200 germs and does no blurring.

+I get some very different results depending on my monitor setup.
+I have an MBP late 2013 with retina display.

+- no external monitor.
+1440x900.

 ## Refactoring is a dream in Haskell

 I just performed that whole refactor in less than 30 minutes.
 I cannot imagine doing this in a